Analytical procedure validation based on product specification done right (USP 1033)

 Every analyst and even USP 1033 authors struggle with reconciling these two concepts because it is not clear how to translate product requirements to procedure requirements.
 Latest (30-SEP-2024) USP 1033 draft addresses this by making a simplifying assumption: that the production process exhibits no variability, allowing product specifications to be directly expressed through TAE.
 In practice analysts then rely on these results (i.e. formulas) and add rule-of-thumb margins (e.g. Six Sigma) to account for actual process variability.
 However such approaches, often lacking a theoretical foundation, can break down in edge cases or lead to overly strict acceptance criteria.

 All this raises an important question: can procedure acceptance criteria be correctly derived from product specifications?
-The answer is yes, but not as in the traditional sense as global scalar limits.
+The answer is yes, but not in the traditional sense as global scalar limits.
 Based on some recent work and in line with USP 1033, I’ll explain here briefly the exact (!) method of assessing procedure performance based on product specifications.
 An example application is also available here.

 The first step is spelling out the assumptions and abstracting them to a formal framework.
 From USP 1033 concepts and formulas we can deduce the following measurement model (and vice versa):